angelaterao/angelaterao/README.md

 ![Untitled_Artwork 4](https://github.com/angelaterao/angelaterao/assets/118790712/86b63be6-c45c-4628-8f18-d42581284324)

-### Hi, I'm Angela 👋🏻👩🏻‍💻
+### Hey there!
+I'm Angela 👋🏻👩🏻‍💻

-I'm a self-taught iOS developer 📱, with a unique twist – I spent 4 years immersed in the world of market finance 📈 before diving headfirst into coding through Udemy and YouTube courses.
+Before diving headfirst into coding through Udemy and YouTube courses, I spent 4 years immersed in the world of market finance 📈 .
 Now, I'm all about putting my self-taught skills to work and building awesome apps! 🚀✨

-🔍 I'm constantly exploring new horizons and learning all the things! 🧠
+🔍 I'm on a continuous journey of mastering Swift and learning all the nuances of this powerful language. 📝
-💡 Passionate about turning caffeine into code and dreams into digital reality. ☕✨
+💡 I'm passionate about turning caffeine into code and creating apps that push boundaries. ☕✨
-📚 I believe in the power of lifelong learning, so expect my brain to be a constant work-in-progress! 💪🏻

 But my curiosity knows no bounds!
 I'm on a quest to master not only the art of coding but also explore a diverse array of interests. 🌟

-🏋️‍♂️ When I'm not chasing bugs, you'll find me chasing personal records in CrossFit, pushing my limits one workout at a time! 🏋️‍♂️
+🏋️‍♂️ When I'm not chasing bugs, you'll find me pushing my physical limits at CrossFit and through various sports! 🏃🏊‍♀️🧗‍♀️
-🏃‍♂️ I'm a sports enthusiast who loves running, swimming, climbing, and I'm always open to trying new sports and activities! 🏊‍♂️🧗‍♂️
 🎨 I'm also a creative enthusiast, wielding my skills in Procreate, crochet, and painting to bring my imagination to life. 🎨

-Join me on this eclectic journey as we turn ideas into pixels, build apps that leave a mark, and maybe even swap coding tips for CrossFit PRs or artistry secrets!
 Let's connect, collaborate, and code together! 💻🫱🏻‍🫲🏽

 📫 Feel free to reach out: [angela.terao@gmail.com](mailto:youremail@example.com)